Get insider access

 3. Best Mid-Range Audiophile Headphones

-If you're looking for something under the $500 range, consider the HiFiMan Sundara 2020.
-Like the HiFiMan Edition XS, they're planar magnetic headphones but have a different overall design, which some users may prefer.
+If you're looking for something with a more mid-range price, consider the HiFiMan Sundara 2020.
+Like the HiFiMan Edition XS, they're planar magnetic headphones but have a different design, which some users may prefer.
 Their ski-band headband helps distribute the headphones' weight across your head, and they have a circular ear cup design.
-They have a higher clamping force, so they fit more snugly.
+They also have a higher clamping force, so they fit more snugly.
 Their passive soundstage doesn't feel as out of head either, though it's still very open and spacious.

 See our review